-How can sensory experiences and methodologies of accessibility expand visitors sense of belonging and participation in an art institution?
+How can sensory focused experiences expand visitors’ sense of belonging and participation in an art institution?
 My objective was to build a methodology for creating interactive, unfacilitated, informal learning environments in the Art Institute of Chicago’s Interactive Gallery.
 “Coloring Room” was the third in a series of pop-up exhibitions designed for multi-modal and collaborative play between both families and strangers.
-Museum educators used the pop-up exhibitions as platforms to evaluate the visitor engagement with art concepts, the museum’s collection, and use of interpersonal skills in the museum.
+Museum educators used the pop-up exhibitions as platforms to evaluate the visitor engagement with art concepts, the museum’s collection, and interpersonal skills in the museum.
 Evaluations were a self-reflective practice on how the museum serves its audience.
-In light of this, I looked to Katherine Kuh, an AIC educator and curator between 1944-1959, and her interactions with pedagogically minded artist and architects such as Mies Van der Roh and Joseph Albers.
-Alber’s text Interaction of Colors became the basis for Coloring Room.
-The color theory conceite worked to generative qualities of difference experience via perception and social interaction.
+In light of this, I looked to Katherine Kuh, an AIC educator and curator between 1944-1959, and her interactions with pedagogically minded artists and architects such as Mies Van der Rohe and Josef Albers.
+Alber’s text Interaction of Colors became the basis for Coloring Room activities and underlying principles.
+Broadly, color theory acted as a conceit to generate qualities of difference via perception and social interaction.

 Thank you to Mary Erbach, Robin Schnur, Nenette Luarca-Shoaf, Kerri Callahan, and Juneer Kibria